RayHightower/RayHightower.com/_posts/2019-11-04-make-big-plans.markdown

 Was Reber's plan a failure?
 Maybe on a surface level.
 But the model had already been built, so other plans were tested.
 Some of those ideas worked, and they were put into place.
 Reber's audacious plan caused the building of a physical model where scientists and engineers could test dams, dredging, and emergency responses to oil spills _before_ spending money on huge civil engineering projects.
 Reber's vision planted the seeds of success for future projects.

 By the 1990s, computer simulations grew powerful enough to replace the physical model.
 Today's scientists run software simulations on supercomputers packed with GPUs.
-The physical model serves as a tourist attraction and a source of inspiration for big-thinkers.
+The physical model serves as a tourist attraction and a source of inspiration for big thinkers.
 Public tours are available as of this writing.

 ### Plans vs Planning